brycewray/hugo-site/content/posts/2022/10/automated-social-media-images-cloudinary-hugo/index.md

 This made more sense when using Astro or Eleventy, because they already are using a ton of [Node.js](https://nodejs.org) packages, so what's one more?
 But, for my Node.js-free Hugo setup, I didn't want to go the `node_modules` route for **just** `get-share-image`.

+**Update**: For that matter, see also my 2022-10-20 update near the bottom of this post for a different approach, at least for use with Eleventy.
+{.yellowBox}

 Thus, the only way to do this to my satisfaction in Hugo was to recreate, entirely in Hugo templating, what `get-share-image` does.

 ## Cloudinary image transformation URLs